ethorneloe/tshark-ps-capture/README.md

 # Config Guide
 ## Requirements
 - Server with `Wireshark` and `PowerShell` installed.
+- Note that this module was developed for `Windows` systems and at present the `tshark.exe` filepath is baked into the module function based on default Wireshark install parameters for a `Windows` machine.
+You might need to alter this for your specific scenario.

 ## Steps to Perform Capture
 1. Clone this repo and copy the module folder into `PSModulePath` or a local folder of your choice.